TomazKovacic/ox/README.md

 ### Just a few notes:

-- no database support yet
+- experimental database support
-- it is in early stage, project archtacture may be changed
+- it is in early stage, project architrcture may be changed
 - just started to use git and github, struggling at the moment

+See wiki